 STEP 1: Physical Agility Assessment

-The first step in becoming a reserve police officer is to successfully pass the physical agility test.
-For those who satisfy the
+first step in becoming a reserve police recruit is to fully complete the

 STEP 2: Background Questionnaire Investigation & Interview